 You are invited to try your hand at making paper under the guidance of experienced and informative paper makers.
 Depending on the day, there may be one or several makers working on site, producing any number of interesting things.

 |Handcrafted cutting boards and cooking planks.
-These were hard for me to resist. but there’s no room in our luggage for wood.|
+These were hard for me to resist.
+But there’s no room in our luggage for wood.|

 You are encouraged to meet the makers and have a chat about what they’re making or see their objects for sale in the gift shop.
-Discover what makes Burnie tick from the interpretive displays or simply appreciate the stunning giant sepia images taken by Wolfgang Seivers, still recognised as one of the world’s finest industrial and architectural photographers.
+Discover what makes Burnie tick from the interpretive displays or simply appreciate the stunning giant sepia images taken by Wolfgang Seivers, still recognized as one of the world’s finest industrial and architectural photographers.

 Grab a coffee, a plate of fresh local fare or enjoy an all day breakfast and reflect while enjoying the view. ”